monsoonmaelstrom/book2/book2.md

 “And how exactly did you end up at the war college?”

 I wait until the barman comes and sets another pint in front of me.
-Finally, I say, “I sort of decided that it seemed like a good place to hide in plain sight and keep track of what was happening.”
+Finally, I say, “I sort of decided it seemed like a good place to hide in plain sight and keep track of what was happening.”

 “How?”